Tata Communications Maintains A Leader Position For 13Th Straight Year In Gartner® Magic Quadranttm

-MUMBAI, India, April 2, 2026 /PRNewswire/ -- Tata Communications, a leading global communications technology player, proudly announces that it has been recognised as a Leader in the 2026 Gartner® Magic QuadrantTM for Global WAN Services, marking its thirteenth consecutive year of recognition for Completeness of Vision and Ability to Execute.
+(MENAFN- ForPressRelease) Mumbai, India, April 02, 2026: Tata Communications, a leading global communications technology player, proudly announces that it has been recognised as a Leader in the 2026 Gartner® Magic QuadrantTM for Global WAN Services, marking its thirteenth consecutive year of recognition for Completeness of Vision and Ability to Execute.

 Over the past year, Tata Communications has continued to redefine its Network fabric through advanced AI and analytics, offering composable, high-speed, on-demand and intent-based connectivity that supports enterprises worldwide across industries such as finance, manufacturing, retail, media, and IT services.
 Some key advancements include: